Skip to main content

 • BYD's Megawatt Flash Charge 2.0 delivers 10-70% SOC in 5 minutes, closing the swap model's last meaningful speed advantage.

-• BYD's "station-within-a-station" buffer tech cuts installation CapEx by 60% vs. traditional high-voltage chargers — making rapid scale-up economically viable.
+• BYD's "station-within-a-station" buffer tech cuts installation CapEx by 60% vs. traditional high-voltage chargers.

 • Nio has sunk 18 billion yuan (~$2.49 billion / €2.28 billion / £1.96 billion) into swap infrastructure; each station needs ~60 daily swaps to break even, yet the network average is only 35.